Regain Your Nutritional Balance

-As a result of this lack of nutrients, the body’s metabolism even slows down, creating conditions like hypothyroidism and all the symptoms that accompany it.
+As a result of this lack of nutrients, the body’s metabolism even slows down, creating conditions like hypothyroidism — with all of its symptoms.

 Pernicious nutrient deficiencies are a common occurrence in the chronically ill.

-Poor gut health and nutritional immunity perpetuate chronic illness by reducing the bioavailability of nutrients from the diet and their ability to be properly delivered to cells around the body.
+Poor gut health — with nutritional immunity — perpetuates chronic illness by reducing the absorption of nutrients from the gut.
+Inflammation blocks nutrients from entering cells even further.

-These deficiencies can ultimately lead to more compound problems than the initial infection or disease state.
+The resultant nutrient deficiencies ultimately lead to more compound problems than the initial infection or disease state — chronic illness.

 Deficiencies Cause Deeper Problems